Amazing, this is the word that will come to mind when you discover the ramparts of Provins!

 So named because it is said that the metal parts used to make siege engines were stored nearby.

-You can also discover them below, by going down into the moat thanks to the stairs that have been fitted out and are accessible to pushchairs (2 accesses: Porte Saint-Jean and Porte de Jouy).
-Or climb up the ramparts, still at the level of the 2 gates, but on the inside!
+You can also gain height by climbing the ramparts, still at the level of the 2 gates, but on the inside!

 All along your walk, you can have fun naming the different shapes of the towers: round, rectangular, almond-shaped, octagonal, hexagonal, trapezoidal, etc.